Extensions of invariant random orders on groups: Further discussion and open questions

 \subsection{Extension of random orders}

 A countable group $\G$ has the \emph{IRO-extension property} if every partial invariant random order on $\G$ can be extended to a random invariant (total) order.
 As mentioned earlier, amenable groups have the IRO-extension property.
-In \cref{sec:SL3Z_nonextendable} we showed that $\SL_3(\Z)$ does not have the IRO-extension property, providing a first example for a countable group for which this property fails. \begin{quest} Does there exist a non-amenable group with the IRO-extension property? \end{quest} If the answer to \cref{quest:IRO-extension} is negative, the IRO-extension property would be yet another characterization of amenability.
-If non-amenable groups with the IRO-extension property exist, it could be of interest to understand if the IRO-extension property can be expressed in terms of other natural group properties.
+In \cref{sec:SL3Z_nonextendable} we showed that $\SL_3(\Z)$ does not have the IRO-extension property, providing a first example for a countable group for which this property fails. \begin{quest} Does there exist a non-amenable group with the IRO-extension property? \end{quest} Following the first arXiv version of our paper, \Cref{quest:IRO-extension} was solved negatively by Andrei Alpeev \cite{alpeev2022IRO_ext}.
+Thus showing that the IRO-extension property is equivalent to amenability for countable groups.
+It is interesting to note that Alpeev uses our construction as one of the building blocks for his theorem.